i-vetrov/phonegap-plugin-OpenFileWithExternalApp/README.md

 phonegap-plugin-OpenFileWithExternalApp
 =======================================

-A plugin that opens file in external app using its extention.
+A plugin that opens file in external app using its extension.

 ## Adding the plugin to your project ##